re-nft/_v2_.contracts-sylvester/README.md

 If you would like to deploy the contracts to a testnet, you can write `brownie run <name_of_script_in_scripts_folder> --network ropsten`, for example.

-If you would like to verify the contract (this will show the contract code on Etherscan), you need to first get Etherscan API, and then using that env variable, start a console like so `ETHERSCAP_API=... brownie console --network ropsten`.
+If you would like to verify the contract (this will show the contract code on Etherscan), you need to first get Etherscan API, and then using that env variable, start a console like so `ETHERSCAN_API=... brownie console --network ropsten`.
 When you are in there, get the instance of a contract `registry = Registry.at('contract_address')` and finally, `Registry.publish_source(registry)`.

+To add a brownie account, run `brownie accounts new <name-of-the-account>`.